Geek Charming: Production

 Robin Palmer, the author of the original novel, was not involved in production and refused to read the script due to her background of adapting novels into films.

 The movie was shot in Vancouver, Canada and at St. George's School.
 The final scene was filmed near Broadway Ave.

 Reception

 It premiered on Friday, November 11, 2011, on Disney Channel and earned 4.910 million viewers.

+Accolades

 Home media

 The film was released on DVD in the USA on February 7, 2012.
 It features 10 bonus episodes of Shake It Up and is a 2-disc set.

 The film was released in the UK on April 23, 2012, alongside Frenemies.
 There are 5 episodes of Shake It Up and 5 episodes of So Random, on a 2-disc set.
 The bonus features are: